Xantier/nerd-stack/README.md

 ## Installation ##
 This repository contains all source code for the actual implementation of the skeleton.
-To start using this, please refer to the installer which let's you choose few options, including your database implementation.
+To start using this, please refer to the installer [still under construction] which let's you choose few options, including your database implementation.

 ####Environment ####
 The tools of the trade for this application development stack are node.js, git and your preferred database implementation.